-The page event lets you record whenever a user sees a page, along with any optional properties about the page.
+The page event lets you record whenever a user visits a page, along with any optional properties about the page.
 Each time Edgee collects a page event, it sends the data to the analytics components you’ve previously set up in your Edgee project.

 Event fields